Suva for Foodies

 Suva by Cruise Ship

 Suva is the main port of Fiji, so if you are visiting Fiji on a cruise ship then you will arrive in the heart of Suva.
 Cruises that visit Suva are referenced in the 10 Cruises that Visit Fiji.

 Suva by Taxi or Airport Transfer

 Enjoy your own private space in a taxi or private transfer to Suva from Nadi International Airport, which takes around three to four hours.
 The difference between the two is that an airport transfer is a driver service booked prior to arrival in Fiji.
 Your driver will be waiting for you at the airport ready to take you straight to your chosen accommodation in Suva.
-Check out Go Local Fiji (on Viator and Tripadvisor) and Discover Fiji Tours (on Viator and Tripadvisor) for examples.
 Taxis wait at the exit of the airport ready to take passenger where ever they need to go.
 Make sure you agree on a fare before getting into the taxi to avoid any nasty surprises.
 Transfer by taxi or airport transfer can range from FJ$160-$500 one way.
 Check out transfer recommendations in our Suva Transport Guide.

 Foodie Activities in Suva